WebCivics/HumanitarianICT/README.md

 4. Once embodied, the objective will be to seek out 3rd party input.
 Some initial canvassing activity has been undertaken, but only in a minor way.

 5. the question as to whether the notion is an 'umbrella concept' that thereby harbours support for many projects to be defined as compliant with 'humanitarian ict' requirements; or not, is also, to be defined.

+6. I think, the notion is potentially of significant value and importance for the future of humanity.
+If there is a way to do this work as a member of a group of willing people, that would be preferred than simply trying to do it myself; but, the responsibility to first communicate the notion as envisaged, is considered an important first step; so, that's what i'm working on now.

 ## Background of Project Notes